-- PPD (TB skin test) annually

 - Influenza A & B (seasonal)

 - Tetanus toxoid or Tetanus/diphtheria (Td) every 10 years

 - Measles, Mumps, Rubella

 - Polio (OPV or eIPV)

+- Hepatitis B

+- Varicella (or personal history of illness or prior antibody titer)

+- 5.04 Recommended Vaccinations

-- Hepatitis A and B
+- Hepatitis A

+- Flu

-- Varicella (or personal history of illness or prior antibody titer) - 5.04 Documentation of MMR, polio, hepatitis A&B and varicella by reported history and signed by the Task Force member should be reasonable proof of vaccination if other documentation is not available. - 5.05 Task Force members may decline certain vaccinations.
+- 5.05 Documentation of MMR, polio, hepatitis A&B and varicella by reported history and signed by the Task Force member should be reasonable proof of vaccination if other documentation is not available.

+- 5.06 Task Force members may decline certain vaccinations.
 If a member chooses to decline a vaccination, this declination must be documented in Task Force occupational health records.